macote/hshchk/README.md

 # hshchk (Hash Check)

-`hshchk` let you create or verify checksums on folder files recursively.
+`hshchk` lets you create or verify checksums on folder files recursively.

 # Installation